Ransomware Attack Serves as ‘Wake-Up’ Call to Healthcare’s Vulnerabilities

 The attack crippled victims’ computers in more than 150 countries, including those in Britain’s National Health Service.
 Its full impact is still being assessed.

-“This ransomware is a wake-up call for the few people still in denial,” said Kevin Fu, CEO and chief scientist of Virta Labs, Inc. “Patients were denied scheduled heart surgeries.
+“This ransomware is a wake-up call for the few people still in denial,” said Kevin Fu, chief scientist of Virta Labs, Inc. “Patients were denied scheduled heart surgeries.
 Ambulances were in disarray.”

 Axel Wirth, a distinguished technical architect for the Symantec Corporation and a cybersecurity columnist for AAMI’s journal BI&T, said the attack underscored the susceptibility of hospitals and other healthcare facilities to cyberattacks.